Aliciawyse/bootcamp_week10/README.md

 4. Each constructor function should be in it's own file and be exported and required wherever needed.

 5. Look into [function prototypes](https://www.thecodeship.com/web-development/methods-within-constructor-vs-prototype-in-javascript/) and use them for a few of your constructor's methods.

+## It's a work in progress

+At the moment the words to guess are apple, orange and pear.
+And, the game simply returns an updated array with the letter you've guessed -- if you've guessed correctly.